 If your child loves imaginative play, this set can help them create a world all about firefighting.
 The 15-piece set is made entirely of wood and includes firefighters, a fire engine, a kitchen set, and a helicopter.

 Your child can park the truck inside the fire station by opening and closing the garage doors.
 It can also be rolled around separately to “respond” when needed.
 When on its own, the fire engine has durable tires that allow it to roll on any surface.
-For ages three and up.
+Designed for ages three and up.

-2. LEGO City Ladder Truck
+Lego City Ladder Truck

 For Lego Lovers

 Designed for children aged five and older, this Lego package can be your child’s first masterpiece.
 It has 214 pieces, so it’s not for the faint-hearted.
 But it is a great parent-child activity to do together.

 Once assembled, the ladder can be rotated and extended.
 The hose can also be unraveled and attached to the characters.
 The set comes with two firefighter figurines and fake fire.

 Great Choice for Babies

 This truck is a safe and age-appropriate way to introduce fire trucks to your baby.
 Designed for kids ages one and older, it’s free of phthalates, BPA and PVCs.
 It also meets FDA food standards, so you won’t have to worry about your child licking it.